SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Home Care

-Treatment depends on the cause.
+The treatment depends on the cause.

-Rest, physical therapy, and exercise may be recommended if the pain is caused by muscle spasm.
+Rest, physical therapy, exercise, and nonsteroidal anti-inflammatory drugs (NSAIDs) may be recommended if the pain is caused by muscle spasm or spinal arthritis.
 You will be taught how to do these exercises at home.

 Antibiotics are used to treat most kidney infections.
 You will also receive fluids and pain medicine.
 You may need to stay in the hospital.